 If the above procedure does not clear up the problem of "sticky" brakes it may be your master cylinder.
 The master cylinder consists of a lever driven piston and a resevoir of brake fluid.
 Due to contamination over time, the brake fluid within the master cylinder can turn to "mud" and inhibit the proper action of the piston.

 1) Drain the brake fluid from the resevoir and discard.
 Disconnect the brake line from the handlebar assembly and catch any fluid that leaks out.
+CAUTION:- brake fluid will mar painted parts, so keep it clear of your tank and other such surfaces.
+Remove the brake assembly from the handlebars.

 2) Remove the hand lever.
 Carefully remove the rubber sleeve that seals the piston to the assembly (this part is most often damaged from mishandling).
 The piston is held in by a circlip and must be removed by a pair of circlip pliers.
 The depth of the recess which holds the circlip requires circlip pliers with extremely long jaws.
 Normally the removal of the circlip is the largest task in the whole disassembly process!

-.
+3) Remove the piston assembly and clean.
 CAUTION: the end of the piston will have a "leaf spring" that covers several small fluid entry/exit holes that can be damaged easily.
 A blast of compressed air goes a long way to clean within these small recesses.

 4) Reassemble the master cylinder and fill with clean, new DOT 3 fluid.